abshakiba/cca/README.md

 # CCA - Chicago Crime Analysis
-#### This is the code repository for the final project of MScP 31012: Data Engineering Platforms for Analytics
+#### This is the code repository for the final project of MScP 31012: Data Engineering Platforms for Analytics at the University of Chicago
 ##### Team Members:
 * MAHYAR EJLALI
 * MICHAEL JASON